how to transform a building with one gesture

 Location: 173 W Broadway, Tribeca, NYC, Completion: 2017 Size: 6,000 SF Type: Two-family mixed use building, Adaptive Reuse, Interiors

-This diminutive loft building, with only a 25 foot by 50 foot floor plate, is the smallest we have worked with of the many projects we completed in SoHo and Tribeca.
+This diminutive structure, with only a 25’ by 50’floor-plate, is the smallest we have been working with over the many projects we completed in SoHo and Tribeca.

-The layout of the apartments, tightly woven within confined volume, respects and enhances the spatial qualities that make lofts so desirable.
-Tall ceilings, open floor plans and large expanses of glass, along with careful zoning and the separation of living versus sleeping spaces, typical of the New York Village Townhomes.
+The layout of the apartments, tightly woven within the confined volume, respects and enhances the spatial qualities that make lofts so desirable, such as tall ceilings, open flowing spaces and large expanses of glass, while creating the comfort and the desired separation of living versus sleeping spaces, typical of the New York Village Townhouses.

-The interior finishes also marry the minimal aesthetic of the old manufacturing building with the interior warmth expected in a townhouse: exposed brick, walnut flooring, mahogany windows, aluminum, marble and lacquered millwork are brought together with clean, rigorous details, typical of TRA's work.
-TRA was instrumental in identifying the property and organizing the development and construction team.
-TRA also designed the interiors, expedited the permits, (which were obtained in record time) and assisted with the project delivery process and preparation of shop-drawings.
+The interior finishes also marry the minimal aesthetic of the old manufacturing building with the interior warmth expected in a townhouse: exposed brick, walnut flooring, mahogany windows, aluminum, marble and lacquered millwork,are brought together with clean, rigorous details.

+As typical of all of TRA's projects, TRA was responsible for the restoration, adaptive reuse and design of all the interiors.
+TRA was also instrumental in identifying the property and organizing the development and construction team and expediting; the studio also assisted with the project delivery process and preparation of shop drawings.